Kristina01111000/Drws_site/README.md

 - add pdf of scorecard directions

 Next call:
-- confirmation on extra widget copies: whole widget context thing adds several steps to making them and changing them,
-	-  want confirmation before i do it
-	- copy of weekly topic widget to sale page
-	- copy of documentary widget to documentary and sale page
-- see if nonmembers can be shuffled into a different page for sale

 - documentary widget make text bigger, bold bottom text
 - make a second promo page menu widget separated between about the course and personal and professional growth